domtronn/nuzlocke.app/src/docs/radred_hard.md

 ---
-description: This guide covers the <b> Normal mode</b> of the ROM Hack <b>Radical Red</b> Nuzlockes.
+description: This guide contains useful information the <b>Hardcore mode</b> of the ROM Hack <b>Radical Red</b> Nuzlockes.
 It details some of the game's unique features, lists available Pokémon, the number of encounters, and detailed overviews of all Boss battles.
 ---

 Pokémon Radical Red is a fan-made ROM hack of Pokémon FireRed and LeafGreen that introduces new features, gameplay mechanics, and challenges to provide a unique and exciting nuzlocking experience.
-This guide focuses on the game's **Normal mode**, which offers a unique challenge and rewarding way to play the FireRed & LeafGreen games.
+This guide focuses on the game's **Hardcode mode**, which is designed for players who want an _extreme_ challenge.
+It features additional restrictions and limitations on the player, as well as tougher opponents to battle against.

-Whether you're a Pokémon fan looking for a new challenge or a nuzlocke enthusiast seeking a unique experience, **Radical Red's Hardcode mode** is designed to be fair and accessible for players of all levels, so you can experience the thrill of the nuzlocke challenge without feeling overwhelmed.
+Whether you're a Pokémon fan looking for a new challenge or a nuzlocke enthusiast seeking a unique experience, **Radical Red's Hardcode mode** will push your Pokémon skills & knowledge to the extreme and prove you absolutely can be the very best

-Want the pinacle of Nuzlocke challenge?
-A guide for the extreme Hardcode mode can be found [here](https://nuzlocke.app/guides/radical-rad-hardcore).
+A guide for the more accessible Easy mode can be found [here](https://nuzlocke.app/guides/radical-rad).

 ### Difficulty & Bosses